brunagil/brunagil/README.md

 <div align="left">

 I've been working as a **frontend developer since 2018**.
-I did my career change to the IT field via {reprograma}'s Bootcamp. ✨ I'm also pursuing my second degree in Information Systems.
-I see myself as a passionate learner and someone who loves Computer science, programming, and technology 💻.
-I strive for a more diverse and inclusive environment for underrepresented groups 💡.
+I did my career change to the IT field with {reprograma}'s Bootcamp. ✨ I see myself as a passionate learner and someone who loves Computer science, technology and politics 💻.
+I strive for a more diverse and inclusive environment for underrepresented groups in any company I work on 💡.
+I am currently living in Berlin, Germany 🇩🇪
 &nbsp;

+  💬 Please feel free to contribute to my repositories 🤓

+&nbsp;
 <img align="right" height="270px" alt="GIF" src="https://media.giphy.com/media/l0HlNaQ6gWfllcjDO/giphy.gif" />

 and also...

-⚙️ I've 2 years' experience with Angular and Typescript
+⚙️ I've 2 years' experience with Angular, React and Typescript

-🌱 I’m studying and creating lot's of Reactjs projects

-💬 You are welcome to contribute to my repositories 🤓

-👩‍💻 Nowadays i'm a bootcamp tech lead @ {reprograma}

 ⚡ I'm passionate about puzzles and embroidering